Arrow of Time and Irreversibility

 @ I: Rothman ThSc(97)jul [Brussels school]; Magnon 97; Dodd SA(08)jan.

-@ General: Margenau PhSc(54); Popper Nat(57); Gold in(58), AJP(62); Davies 74; Coveney Rech(89)feb; Page in(91); Price BJPS(91) [review], in(94)gq/93, 96, phy/04-in; Mackey 92; Lebowitz PT(93)sep; Savitt ed-94, BJPS(96) [rev]; Nikolic phy/98; Rohrlich FP(98) [point particle approximation], SHPMP(00) [causality and self-interaction]; Bernstein & Erber JPA(99) [local vs global]; Costa de Beauregard IJTP(99); Castagnino qp/00 [global nature]; Price BJPS(02), North BJPS(02) [two conceptions]; Cirkovic & Milosevic-Zdjelar FS(04)phy [three]; Rovelli SHPMP(04) [refute Rohrlich]; Castagnino & Lombardi JPA(04) [non-entropic]; Nikolic FPL(06) [and causal paradoxes]; Zeh 07; Aiello et al FP(08) [local from global].
+@ General references: Margenau PhSc(54)apr; Popper Nat(57)jun; Gold in(58), AJP(62)jun; Coveney Rech(89)feb; Page in(91); Lebowitz PT(93)sep; Savitt ed-94, BJPS(96) [rev]; Nikolić phy/98; Rohrlich FP(98) [point particle approximation]; Bernstein & Erber JPA(99) [local vs global]; Costa de Beauregard IJTP(99); Castagnino qp/00 [global nature]; Price BJPS(02), North BJPS(02) [two conceptions]; Ćirković & Milošević-Zdjelar FS(04)phy [three]; Rovelli SHPMP(04) [refute Rohrlich]; Castagnino & Lombardi JPA(04) [non-entropic]; Aiello et al FP(08) [local from global]; Feng & Crooks PRL(08) [length of time arrow]; Zeh a0908-ch [conceptual]; Ellis SHPMP(13)-a1302 [top-down causation]; Barbour et al a1310, PRL(14)-a1409 + Carlip Phy(14) + news wired(14)nov [gravitational origin]; Rovelli a1407, a1505 [time-oriented coarse-graining]; Barbour a1602-proc, et al a1604 [in unconfined systems]; Ellis & Drossel FP(20)-a1911 [the evolving block universe and the different local arrows of time].

-@ And information: Hitchcock qp/00; Diósi qp/03-in.
+@ And information: Hitchcock qp/00; Diósi LNP(04)qp/03; Schlesinger a1404 [and Gödel incompleteness].

-@ And determinism: Elitzur & Dolev FPL(99)qp/00 [black hole evaporation], PLA(99); Dolev et al qp/01/SHPMP.
+@ And determinism: Elitzur & Dolev FPL(99)qp/00 [black-hole evaporation], PLA(99); Dolev et al qp/01/SHPMP.

 @ And chaos: Roberts & Quispel PRP(92); Calzetta JMP(91); Lee PRL(07) [irreversibility not sufficient for chaos]; > s a. quantum chaos.

-@ Opposing arrows of time: Schulman PRL(99)cm + pn(99)dec, PRL(00)cm, PLA(01)cm [causality paradoxes], comment Zeh Ent(06); Goldtein & Tumulka CQG(03) [and non-locality].
+@ Opposing arrows of time: Schulman PRL(99)cm + pn(99)dec, PRL(00)cm, PLA(01)cm [causality paradoxes], comment Zeh Ent(06); Goldtein & Tumulka CQG(03) [and non-locality]; Kupervasser et al FP(12)-a1011, Kupervasser EJTP-a1106 [instability and universal arrow of time].

-@ Versions, examples: Baker AJP(86) [simple model]; Géhéniau & Prigogine FP(86); Bonnor PLA(85), PLA(87) [gravitational]; Brout FP(87); Brout et al PLB(87); Fukuyama & Morikawa PRD(89); Maroney a0709 [psychological, and computers].
+@ Versions, examples: Baker AJP(86)aug [simple model]; Géhéniau & Prigogine FP(86); Bonnor PLA(85), PLA(87) [gravitational]; Brout FP(87); Brout et al PLB(87); Fukuyama & Morikawa PRD(89); Kupervasser EJTP-a1107; Hoover & Hoover a2010 [in Hamiltonian mechanics]; > s.a.
+Coarse-Graining.

-@ Numerical experiments: Fowles AJP(94); Georgeot & Shepelyansky EPJD(02)qp/01 [and quantum computers].
+@ Numerical experiments: Fowles AJP(94)apr; Georgeot & Shepelyansky EPJD(02)qp/01 [and quantum computers]; Seif et al a1909 [machine learning algorithm].

 "Then go and invert them" - Boltzmann to Loschmidt, who had asked him what